jamesjbustos/cyber-meet/README.md

 ## Notes

 First submission of this application is not done yet, had a busy week with midterms and EES career fair meetings.
 Plan on finishing it saturday, Thank you!

+Update(10/10/23): Was able to finish the requirements, however, had some issues with the api but was able to resolve by debugging the endpoints.
+This project was very insightful and feel ready for the next one, Thank you.

 ## License